-It might sound daunting, but bringing your store associates into new roles that balance brick’n’mortar work with digital consultations creates the kind of one-on-one connection that shoppers crave.
+It might sound daunting, but bringing your store associates into new roles that balance brick-and-mortar work with digital consultations creates the kind of one-on-one connection that shoppers crave.

-Knix Wear has found massive success with their virtual styling program, making it a permanent piece of their business.
+Knix Wear has found massive success with its virtual styling program, making it a permanent piece of its business.

 “We’re seeing about a 70 to 75 conversion rate from appointments in terms of purchase,” said Joanna Griffiths, Founder and CEO.